adn770/ppdf/docs/design-dmme.md

 A two-panel layout for all KB-related tasks.

--   **Left Panel:**
+-   **Left Panel (Split View):**
-    -   **Global Search Utility**: A new component at the top with a search bar and a scope selector (`All Knowledge` vs. `Current Collection`).
-    -   **KB List**: A searchable list of all created KBs.
+    -   **Top Section**: Contains the **Global Search Utility** with a search bar and scope selector, positioned above the main, searchable list of all created Knowledge Bases.
+    -   **Bottom Section**: Contains the master **Entity List** for the selected KB, complete with its own filter input.
+This allows for Browse all unique entities found in a document.

--   **Right Panel (KB Inspector / Search Results):** This panel is now dynamic.
+-   **Right Panel (KB Inspector / Search Results):** This panel is dynamic.
     -   **Default State (Inspector):** A multi-tab interface for the selected KB:
         -   **Dashboard:** An overview with stats, an entity distribution chart, and a key terms word cloud.
-        -   **Content Explorer:** A view of all text chunks, presented in enhanced cards that display semantic labels, key terms, and icons for links or structured data.
+        -   **Content Explorer:** A view of all text chunks, presented in enhanced cards that display semantic labels and key terms.
+It features a toggle for a linear "Section Flow" view.
-        -   **Entity Explorer:** A master list of all unique entities (creatures, locations, items).
-Selecting an entity shows all chunks that reference it.
+        -   **Entities:** A detail view that displays all text chunks related to a single entity selected from the master list in the left panel.
+        -   **Mind Map:** A graphical visualization of the document's structure, showing sections and their entity-based relationships.
-        -   **Asset Explorer:** The existing grid view for visual assets.
+        -   **Asset Explorer:** The grid view for visual assets, featuring a drag-and-drop area for custom asset uploads.
     -   **Search State:** When a search is performed, this panel displays a list of rich result cards, each showing a content snippet, source KB, and other metadata.